bitranox/bitranox_template_py_cli/DEVELOPMENT.md

 - The library reads its own installed metadata at runtime via `importlib.metadata` (see `src/bitranox_template_py_cli/__init__conf__.py`).
 - Do not duplicate the version in code; bump only `pyproject.toml` and update `CHANGELOG.md`.
 - Console script name is discovered from entry points; defaults to `bitranox_template_py_cli`.

+### Dependency Auditing

+- `make test` invokes `pip-audit` twice (with and without ignores).
+The default ignore list currently suppresses `GHSA-4xh5-x5gv-qwph` because the underlying transitive dependency ships a fix only in a pre-release build.
+Track upstream and remove the ignore as soon as a stable patch is available; in the meantime the audit still fails the run if any additional vulnerabilities appear.

 ### CI & Publishing